CMC Markets: 2014–2020: IPO and market challenges

 After returning to profitability in 2014, speculation began about a potential IPO for CMC Markets.

 In July 2015, CMC Markets started to offer binary options, including a proprietary product branded as Countdown, designed for short-term trading.

 On 5 February 2016, CMC Markets was listed on the main market of the London Stock Exchange at an initial price of 240p per share, valuing the company at £691 million.
 This was significantly below the £1 billion valuation that Peter Cruddas had reportedly anticipated when considering an IPO back in 2014.
 By this time, CMC had over 44,000 active clients and had processed more than 34 million trades.
 Later that year, on 25 April, the company launched a range of binary trading products tailored for mobile, tablet, and desktop platforms.

-Shortly after its stock market debut, CMC Markets saw its valuation drop by half as a result of new regulatory measures introduced by the Financial Conduct Authority (FCA) targeting the spread betting market.
+Shortly after its stock market debut, CMC Markets' valuation fell by half after the Financial Conduct Authority (FCA) introduced new measures targeting the spread betting market.
 Amid this downturn, the company reportedly considered relocating its headquarters and over 300 jobs to Germany, where it was already the largest provider of CFD products.
-Peter Cruddas was rumoured to have engaged in discussions with BaFin, Germany's financial regulator, regarding this potential move.
+Peter Cruddas was reportedly involved in discussions with BaFin, Germany's financial regulator, about the possible move.

 On 2 June 2016, CMC Markets was included in the FTSE 250 Index.
 On 15 November 2016, CMC Markets was awarded "Best CFD Broker" at the Finance Magnates London Summit.

 In February 2017, the Norwegian Central Bank, Norges Bank, acquired a 3% stake in the company.

-Financial difficulties became evident in 2018, when CMC Markets reported a 76% drop in annual profits.
-In April 2019, CFO and COO Grant Foley announced his departure amid continued struggles, as the company's shares hit a record low following further profit warnings.
+In November 2018, CMC Markets reported a 76% fall in first-half pre-tax profit.
+In April 2019, CFO and COO Grant Foley announced his departure as the company's shares hit a record low following a profit warning.

 In 2019, CMC Markets opened an office in the UAE and announced plans to strengthen its presence in the Middle East.